 If you have provided your name you may access the information that you provide to the department.
 If you have chosen to remain anonymous you will not be able to access your information once it has been submitted.

-The Team conducting the consultation can be contacted by emailing email@example.com or by calling 1800 965 255 until the end of the submission period at 11.59pm on 15 October 2020, or you may contact the department’s Information Sharing and Privacy team by emailing firstname.lastname@example.org.
+You may contact the Health Protection Branch of the department at PHWA.Enquiries@dhhs.vic.gov.au. or you may contact the department’s Information Sharing and Privacy team by emailing email@example.com.